Sinflower/TES-Patcher/README.md

 ![](http://i.imgur.com/QnLAtI7.png)
 3. Open a command line in the folder and run:
 `TES_Patcher -e`
-This will extract the encrypted dialogs and save them into several different text files inside the folder "extract_main".
+This will extract the encrypted dialogs and save them into several different text files inside the folder "*extract_main*".
-The used patching file format is similar to the one from RPGMakerTrans e.g. just insert your translation in the blank
+The used patching file format is similar to the one from RPGMakerTrans e.g. write the translation in the blank
-section between `> VALUE ID:` and `> END STRING` and as with RPGMakerTrans don't touch any of the other stuff, it
+section between `> VALUE ID:` and `> END STRING` and as with RPGMakerTrans do not touch any of the other stuff, it
 might break something during the patching process.

 4. Once the translation is done run: